Kentucky Cabinet for Economic Development

 Lexington

 Home to the University of Kentucky and famed statesman Henry Clay, Lexington features academic buildings, horseracing courses and thriving downtown districts for your next project.
-Coming in 2023 is the state-of-the-art, 52,000-square foot studio facility overseen by the Lexington-based Wrigley Media Group.
+Opened in 2024 by Wrigley Media Group, the state-of-the-art, 52,000-square foot LEX Studios is the largest production facility in the state.

 Danville